Understanding CAM Charges in Commercial Lease Management

 Modified Gross Lease

 A modified gross lease is when the tenant pays a base rent plus a share of the CAM charges.
 The landlord takes care of the remaining expenses.
-This type of lease is often preferred by landlords who want to share some operational costs with tenants but keep the rent amount predictable.
+Landlords who want to share some costs with tenants often choose this type of lease.
+It also helps keep the rent amount predictable.
 In some gross leases, landlords also cover utilities and janitorial services for the tenants.

 Full-Service Lease

 A full-service lease is typically found in high-rise buildings that have multiple tenants.
-With this type of lease, most things are included.
+This type of lease includes most but not all expenses.
 This ranges from janitorial services for the interior to maintaining an impressive lobby and covering utilities.
-You’ll generally pay a portion of the building’s operating expenses that corresponds to the size of your space and its location within the building.
-It’s a good idea to discuss estimated pro-rata expenses with your landlord to get a clear understanding.

 Triple Net (NNN) vs. Modified Gross Lease

-The difference between a triple net lease (NNN) and a modified gross lease is how expenses are handled.
-With triple-net leases, you generally pay a lower base rent.
-However, you also take on additional costs separately, such as property taxes, insurance, and maintenance.
+Essentially, a triple net lease (NNN) and a modified gross lease handle expenses differently.
+With triple-net leases, tenants generally pay a lower base rent.
+However, they also take on additional costs separately, such as property taxes, insurance, and maintenance.

 On the other hand, modified gross leases combine both gross and net leases.
 The base year rent includes certain expenses over a year, but any increase over a year will be charged to the tenant.
 This covers balancing managing expenses between predictability and flexibility.